William R. Eaton

-William Robb Eaton (December 17, 1877 – December 16, 1942) was an American businessman, lawyer, Spanish-American War veteran, and politician who served two terms as a U.S. Representative from Colorado from 1929 to 1933.
+William Robb Eaton (December 17, 1877 – December 16, 1942) was an American businessman, lawyer, Spanish-American War veteran, and politician who served two terms as a U.S. representative from Colorado from 1929 to 1933.

 He was the nephew of Charles Aubrey Eaton.

 Early life and education

 Born in Pugwash, Province of Nova Scotia, Canada, his parents were Cyrus B. and Margaret S. (Whidden) Eaton.
 He was of New England ancestry.
 Eaton immigrated to the United States with his parents who settled in Boston, Massachusetts, in 1878, and in Denver, Colorado, in 1881.
 He attended public and private schools.

 Early and law school

 Beginning at the age of 12, he was employed as a bank clerk from 1889 to 1901.
 He engaged as a jobber and wholesaler and in the warehouse business 1901 to 1909.
 He served in Troop B, First Squadron Cavalry, National Guard of Colorado from 1898 to 1904.
 He served during the Spanish–American War.

 He was graduated from the law department of the University of Denver in 1909.
-He was admitted to the bar the same year and commenced practice in Denver, Colorado.
+He was admitted to the bar the same year and commenced practice in Denver.